Documentary and Series Producer's Guide

 Most federal agencies will assign a public affairs officer as a liaison to a filming project.
 This person will help resolve logistical issues, assure that the hosting unit and the production crew work in accord with the agreement, and arrange an escort for production personnel to the fireline.
 Qualified fireline escorts to members of the media are required by interagency policy, and escorts can actually make your job easier.

-• Some documentary film producers have tried to surreptitiously work with more than one federal fire agency at the same time on the same project - without informing the agencies of this approach.
-This practice typically ca
+- Some documentary film producers have tried to surreptitiously work with more than one federal fire agency at the same time on the same project without informing each agency of this approach.
+This practice typically causes a duplication of efforts.

 While they are not necessarily deal breakers, these "red flags" are indicators of significant problems or issues in proposals that must be resolved before agencies will support them.